core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdApplianceVpnBgpNeighbors.md

 ### NewNetworksNetworkIdApplianceVpnBgpNeighbors

-`func NewNetworksNetworkIdApplianceVpnBgpNeighbors(ip string, remoteAsNumber int32, ebgpHoldTimer int32, ebgpMultihop int32, ) *NetworksNetworkIdApplianceVpnBgpNeighbors`
+`func NewNetworksNetworkIdApplianceVpnBgpNeighbors(remoteAsNumber int32, ebgpHoldTimer int32, ebgpMultihop int32, ) *NetworksNetworkIdApplianceVpnBgpNeighbors`

 NewNetworksNetworkIdApplianceVpnBgpNeighbors instantiates a new NetworksNetworkIdApplianceVpnBgpNeighbors object This constructor will assign default values to properties that have it defined,